-The 131st Maine Legislative Session is underway and Spurwink has a strong presence in Augusta advocating for issues that are important to our clients, staff and programs.
-We are well represented by our membership in the Alliance for Addiction and Mental Health Services (a.k.a.
+Spurwink has had a strong presence in Augusta during the 131st Maine Legislative Session, advocating for issues that are important to our clients, staff and programs.
+We were well represented by our membership in the Alliance for Addiction and Mental Health Services (a.k.a.
 The Alliance, an organization for which Eric Meyer serves at Board Chair), the Behavioral Health Community Collaborative (BHCC), and Maine Association of Community Services Providers (MACSP).

 Spurwink staff has provided testimony on several bills that impact Spurwink.